Start tracking today

 Rent Increase Notice (Section 13)

 A notice under Section 13 of the Housing Act 1988 used to increase rent on an assured periodic tenancy.
-Requires at least one month's notice and can only be used once in any 12-month period.
-Tenants can challenge the increase at the First-tier Tribunal.
+Under the Renters Rights Act 2025 (in force 1 May 2026) the landlord must give at least 2 months’ notice on the prescribed Form 4, can use it only once in any 12-month period, and cannot raise rent in the first 12 months of a tenancy.
+Tenants can challenge the increase at the First-tier Tribunal, which can no longer set a higher rent than the landlord proposed.

 Section 21 Notice